 Whitney: I was blessed to intern at Equinox’s Tier 4 (now Tier X) program during my first year of graduate school.
 (Translation: I asked to work for free, any time, any day, in exchange for experience and a killer gym membership.)
 There, I provided basic nutritional feedback to personal training clients.
 Once I graduated, many of those “practice clients” became my real ones!
 Word of mouth is very effective in Dallas, specifically the small bubble of Highland Park.

-Healthie: What tips do you have for dietitians looking to partner with local businesses (like you did with Lync)?
+What tips do you have for dietitians looking to partner with local businesses?

 Whitney: If I weren’t a dietitian, I would likely pursue pennies as a writer.
 I am an avid reader and enjoy writing; I even had an English scholarship that I denied.
 My NewsBlog gave me an outlet to write and engage another audience.
 The topic was easy: I love food, I love science, and I love the Lord.

-Healthie: What other dietitians and coaches inspire you?
+What other dietitians and health coaches inspire you?

 Whitney: I find the most inspiration from RDs who haven’t had an easy road, who worked for their following and flourishing practice.
 That list includes Real Food RDs Jess & Stacie, Lauren Marek, Keri Glassman, and Diana Rodgers.
 They all have a common thread: authenticity and humility!

-Healthie: How do you balance your own private practice with your partnership as one half of the Whole30 Dallas Duo and with your full-time job as an outpatient renal dietitian?
+How do you balance your own private practice with your full-time clinical job?

 Whitney: From a young age, I learned the value of hard work and didn’t like the feeling of financial insecurity.
 Because of that, I prioritize the things that provide the greatest payoff and benefit.
 I also sacrifice activities that have no purpose, I call these “time sucks” (e.g. Pinterest, social media notifications, TV, magazines, wine clubs).